gvwilson/buildtogether.tech/src/design/index.md

 How easily we can swap one component for another in order to test a system is one way to tell how well designed that system is ([%x testing %]).
-Another is how easily we can modify or [%i "software design!evolution" %]extend[%/i%] the system to do new things.
+Another is how easily we can modify or extend[%i "software design!evolution" %] the system to do new things.
 If our design is perfect, we can implement changes by adding code without modifying what's already there.
-This is called the [%i "Open-Closed Principle" %][%g open_closed_principle "Open-Closed Principle" %][%/i%]: systems should be open for extension, but closed for modification.
+This is called the [%g open_closed_principle "Open-Closed Principle" %][%i "Open-Closed Principle" %]: systems should be open for extension, but closed for modification.

 For example, suppose that we are simulating a hospital emergency room.
 We could